TUM-I5/MolSim/InputFileFormats.md

 - `.ps`: Contains Raw Particle Data
 - `.cub`: Contains arguments for the internal cuboid generator
+- `.xml`: Contains data for particle generation and allows to specify all the input parameters for the simulation as well

 In the following sections, the file formats are explained in detail.